 - Grinding or clenching your teeth too often.

 Teeth can break or crack due to many causes, and these are just some of the reasons.
-Whatever the cause of your broken or cracked tooth, you need to get it treated right away, and our office can help!
+Whatever the cause of your broken or cracked tooth it is important to seek repair as soon as possible and our office can help!